cdacones/learn_java/README.md

 # java-implementations
-The files consists of solutions to Educative.io's coding challenges
+The files consists of solutions to HackerRank's problem set without using the pre-set code